ku-kom/ku_image_with_overlay/README.md

-Sitepackage for the project "KU: Image with overlay"
+Sitepackage for the project "KU Image with overlay"
 ==============================================================

 Hero banner with text overlay